tristantheshep/pushkin/README.md

 #### Example useage ####

-Adding a response to a survey

-    POST /surveys/<id>/responses {'answer_strings':['answer1', 'answer2']}

-Getting the response (assuming it was the first added)
+Getting the Nth response to the survey

     GET /surveys/<id>/responses/1